utkanos420/Obsidian-bat-sync/readme.md

 git clone https://github.com/utkanos420/Obsidian-bat-sync.git
 ```

->[!warning] Make sure to make a copy of your notes before using script!
+> Please make sure to make a copy of your notes before using script!

 Create a Github repository for your notes